tkaczmarzyk/specification-arg-resolver/README.md

 Usage: `@Spec(path="firstName", spec=Like.class)`.

+There are also other variants which apply the wildcard only on the beginning or the ending of the provided value: `@StartingWith` and `@EndingWith`.

 ### LikeIgnoreCase  ###

 Works as `Like`, but the query is also case-insensitive.

 Usage: `@Spec(path="firstName", spec=LikeIgnoreCase.class)`.

+There are also other variants which apply the wildcard only on the beginning or the ending of the provided value: `@StartingWithIgnoreCase` and `@EndingWithIgnoreCase`.

 ### Equal ###